Izzy Goodman

 Co-founder, Principal, find Izzy on LinkedIn

-Izzy uses she/her or they/them pronouns.
+Izzy uses they/them or she/her pronouns.

-Laura Comer
+Laura Ranzato

 Co-founder, Principal, find Laura on LinkedIn